Lunar Knights: Plot

 Lucian and Aaron fight their way into the city, and eventually reach the Dark Castle.
 Before entering, Polidori appears to them, explaining he is an emissary from space on behalf of the immortals.
 Lucian and Aaron travel through the castle, and discover that the enemy pilot they encounter in space during purification levels is Perrault, Nero's other half.
 The terennials question their goals and wonder if their battle is right, eventually deciding that the humans are smart enough to save their world, the duo find themselves in the throne room.
 After defeating the Duke, Polidori absorbs him, informing the duo that the ParaSol was really the Planet Eater, a planet-destroying weapon.

 Lucian and Aaron make their way through the Planet Eater up to Polidori.
 After beating him, Polidori flees into space, where in a 4-Part battle, he is destroyed.
 Perrault rescues Lucian and Aaron and the credits roll.

 There is a postgame bonus level named Vamberry, a 100 floor tower.
 At the end of it, Lucian and Aaron defeat the resurrected Polidori.
 During the levels, the two discover that Dumas has also been remade by Perrault.
 Polidori's aims are questioned by Lucian, who accuses him of being only a copy of the real Polidori.
 He states that he understands the aims of the real immortal.
 The Knights defeat Polidori, and Dumas appears to tell them that the Immortals will arrive to stop the renegade Earth.
 He tells them that Humans and Vampires may have to become allies.
 Dumas leaves, and Lucian declares he will never work with Vampires, even against the immortals.
 The scene ends with Aaron unsure Lucian will hold to that promise.

-Regional differences

-Boktai DS, the Japanese version of Lunar Knights, continued the crossover-promotion the series had with Capcom's Mega Man franchise since Boktai 2.
-Django and Sabata fight Ox Fire, one of the enemy FM-ians from the original Mega Man Star Force, as a hidden boss.
-If they are successful in defeating him, War Rock can assist them as a seventh terrennial.
-Players can also obtain exclusive items by transferring game data from Mega Man Star Force into Boktai DS.